 One or two party consent

-In the U.S. the individual states have different laws concerning telephone recording.
-These fall into two categories: Two party notification, and One party notification.
 Two party notification means both parties being recorded in a conversation must consent.
 One party notification only requires one of the parties being recorded to consent.
-Consent is usually granted by an notification recording at the beginning of the call, or with a audible beep tone.
-The recent California Supreme Court decision in Kearney v.
-Salomon Smith Barney, Inc., S124739 (July 13, 2006) showed that in a call from a One party consent state to a Two party consent state the Two party law takes precedence.
+Consent is usually granted by a notification recording at the beginning of the call (“This Call May Be Recorded For Quality and Training Purposes”), or with an audible beep tone.
+The California Supreme Court decision in Kearney v.
+Salomon Smith Barney, Inc., S124739 (July 13, 2006) showed that in a call from a One party consent state to a Two party consent state, the Two party law takes precedence.

 Telephone recording in businesses

 Federal law requires the notification of at least one party in a call (18 U.S.C.
 Sec.
 2511(2)(d)).
 However, there is a “business telephone” exception that allows employers to record calls on phones they provide to employees.

 The FCC defines the methods that can be used to obtain consent as:

 - Verbal or written consent given before the recording is made.

 - Verbal notification before the recording is made.
 (This is the most common)

 - An audible beep tone repeated at regular intervals during the course of the call.